dlevack/wallboard_monitor/README.md

 Unfortunatly, all of the code written for my previous job is still there and I am not.
 So, I will be rewriting it from scratch.

+One upside of rewiting it from scratch is the ability to write better code.
+Originally the system was Perl, PHP, and bash scripts.
+For this rewite I am attemting to write portions in C++ which should provide improved performance.

 Requirements
 ------------